Do you grow berries at your place?

 - Huckleberries

-If you’re relatively new to gardening, we’d recommending getting some experience with the more common types of berries first.
+If you’re relatively new to gardening, we’d recommend getting some experience with the more common types of berries first.
 It’s easier to source the plants, and easier to get information about how to grow them.

 We grew raspberries commercially for many years.
 So we know first-hand what a successful, in-demand, and high-value crop they are.